hyperledger/indy-hipe/text/wire-messages/README.md

 - Each Agent sending a Wire Message knows to what Agent the wire message is to be sent.
 - Each Agent knows what encryption (if any) is appropriate for the wire message.
 - If encryption is to be used, the sending Agent knows the appropriate public key (of a keypair controlled by the receiving Agent) to use.
-- The sending Agent knows the physical endpoint to use for the receiver, and the appropriate Internet Transport Protocol (https, zmq, etc.) to use in delivering the wire message.
+- The sending Agent knows the physical endpoint to use for the receiver, and the appropriate Transport Protocol (https, zmq, etc.) to use in delivering the wire message.

-> The term "shared Domain Endpoint" is defined in the Cross Domain Messaging HIPE.
+> The term "Domain Endpoint" is defined in the Cross Domain Messaging HIPE.
 In short, this is assumed to be an Agency endpoint that receives messages for many Identities, each with many DIDs.
+Per that HIPE, all Domain Endpoint MUST be assumed to serve many Identities, even in the degenerate case implementation of an Identity self-hosting their Agent.

-The assumptions can be made because either the message is being sent to an Agent within the sending Agent's domain, and so the sender knows the internal configuration of Agents, or the message is being sent outside the sending Agent's domain, and interoperability requirements are in force to define the sending Agent's behaviour.
+The assumptions can be made because either the message is being sent to an Agent within the sending Agent's domain and so the sender knows the internal configuration of Agents, or the message is being sent outside the sending Agent's domain and interoperability requirements are in force to define the sending Agent's behaviour.

 ## Example: Domain and DIDDoc